What is Group Private Medical Insurance?

 Is Group Private Medical Insurance Taxable?

 Employers will have to declare to HMRC any benefits which have been given to employees and complete a P11d form.
+Employees should always be made aware that they are liable for the tax on this benefit.

 How can I arrange a Business Health Insurance Policy?